THmanley/leagueConstitution/README.md

 ### Entry Fee ###
 - The Entry Fee for the league is $50 per team.
 - The Entry Fee for Startup Draft must be paid at least 3-Hours prior to the startup draft.
-- League Dues must be paid at minimum 2 weeks before the rookie draft in all years following the startup field.
+- League Dues must be paid at minimum 1 week before the rookie draft in all years following the startup field.
 - Dues for the 2nd league year are due by week 6 of the regular season of the startup year ($50).
 - All dues will be paid to the treasurer via the methods outlined below.

 ### Yearly Dues ###

-- After the first year there is a yearly total of $50 that must be paid 2 weeks before the start of the yearly rookie draft.
+- After the first year there is a yearly total of $50 that must be paid 1 week before the start of the yearly rookie draft.
-- Starting from the beginning of the second year, which had been paid for by week 5 of the start up season, the $50 dues will be paying for your entry in the following season.
+- Starting from the beginning of the second year, which had been paid for by week 6 of the start up season, the $50 dues will be paying for your entry in the following season.

 ### Penalties ###
 If a team does not pay their dues by the designated date they are not eligible to participate in the draft (startup or rookie) it will be up to the commissioners discretion on whether or not to replace them.